 When a particular region or a whole country acquires a bad reputation, it can take a long time for the stigma to wash away.
 Tell your friends you've booked a romantic city break in Transylvania, and they might start to wonder whether you sleep in a coffin and have nightmares about garlic bread.

-We should also remember that time heals all things.
+We should also remember that time can heal all things.
 A terror attack or civil war doesn't necessarily render an area permanently off-limits for tourists.
 In fact, there are plenty of places you wouldn't have visited ten years ago that are now surprisingly safe and open for business.